thebgpikester/ACE/README.md

 ## REQUIRES
 Requires DEVELOPMENT [MOOSE.lua](https://github.com/FlightControl-Master/MOOSE_INCLUDE/blob/develop/Moose_Include_Static/Moose.lua) to be loaded first.
-Requires your installation to be modified so that io and lfs are not sanitized.
+Requires your installation to be modified so that require, io, os, and lfs are not sanitized.
 Demo requires Syria terrain.

 ## SUPPORT